 WHAT YOU SHOULD KNOW:

-Delirium is a temporary state of confusion and change in consciousness.
+Acute delirium is temporary confusion and change in consciousness.
 Consciousness is how alert and aware of your surroundings you are.
-With acute delirium, you have trouble remembering things, listening, or doing things you usually do.
-Acute delirium may be caused by an illness, an injury, medicines, or alcohol and drug use.
+You may have trouble remembering, listening, or doing things you usually do.
+Acute delirium may be caused by an illness, injury, surgery, medicine, or alcohol or drug use.

-- Antipsychotics: This medicine helps you stop seeing or hearing things that are not there.
+- Antipsychotics help you stop seeing or hearing things that are not there.

-- Benzodiazepines: This medicine is used if your delirium occurs after you suddenly stop using drugs or drinking alcohol.
+- Benzodiazepines are used if your delirium occurs after you suddenly stop using drugs or drinking alcohol.

 - Take your medicine as directed.
 Call your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 Follow up with your healthcare provider as directed: